Rahul-DS25M008/painting_restoration_eval/docs/literature_reference_log.md

 The paper argues that image inpainting quality depends on both structure generation and texture synthesis.

 How Notebook 31 uses it:
-Notebook 31 operationalizes this structure-texture motivation by adding texture metrics to the restoration evaluation framework.
-The notebook does not implement Jain et al.’s model.
-Instead, it uses the paper’s argument to justify measuring texture preservation as a separate diagnostic layer beyond PSNR, SSIM, LPIPS, CLIP, and DINOv2.
+Notebook 31 operationalizes this structure-texture motivation by adding texture and brushstroke-proxy metrics to the restoration evaluation framework.
+The notebook does not implement Jain et al.’s model and does not claim semantic brushstroke recognition.
+Instead, it uses the paper’s structure-texture argument to justify measuring local texture preservation and directional brushstroke-like continuity as separate diagnostic layers beyond PSNR, SSIM, LPIPS, CLIP, and DINOv2.

 #### Sun et al. (2024) — Ancient Paintings Inpainting Based on Dual Encoders and Multi-Scale Feature Fusion